-Incorporate these performance management strategies and your organisation is sure to flourishRead our new Performance Management Trends for 2018 article
+Incorporate these performance management tools to boost productivity, engagement and performance long-termRead our new Performance Management Trends for 2018 article

-If you are in HR, you are well aware of the fact that ours is a constantly evolving field.
-The flexibility of our work is what makes it so effective, but it also means that we always need to be on the ball.
-It’s vital that we keep an eye out for emerging performance management trends, while researching efficient tools to streamline existing processes and improve productivity levels.
+So we need to be on the ball.
+It’s vital that we keep an eye out for emerging performance management trends while researching efficient tools to streamline existing processes and improve productivity levels.

-With that in mind, at Clear Review we have spent some time researching the best performance management tools used by modern organisations.
-If you incorporate and properly utilise all the tools mentioned below, the result will be a happier, more efficient and more engaged business.
+With that in mind, at Clear Review, we have spent some time researching the best performance management tools used by modern organisations.
+If you incorporate and properly utilise all the performance management tools mentioned below, the result will be a happier, more efficient and more engaged business.

 If you want to follow in the footsteps of corporate giant Adobe, who reduced their voluntary turnover by 30%, you should look at introducing one-on-one performance check-ins.
-This trend is taking over, with other companies such as IBM, Google, Cargill, HarperCollins, IBM and ITV incorporating the tool.
+This trend is taking over and has now been embraced by companies such as IBM, Google, Cargill, HarperCollins, IBM and ITV.

 Regular performance discussions throughout the year improve relationships between managers and employees, while building employee engagement levels and boosting productivity.
-In contrast, the traditional approach to performance management has been shown to be a serious waste of time and money.
-We predict that in a few years’ time, reliance on a single annual appraisal will be a thing of the past.
+In contrast, the traditional approach to performance management has proven to be a serious waste of time and money.
+We predict that in a few years, reliance on a single annual appraisal will be a thing of the past.

 Real-time feedback has been associated with a number of benefits, including increased retention, improved recruitment, better performance and an increased ability to handle change.
 Thankfully, real-time feedback is achievable these days, with the advent of tablets, laptops and smartphones.
 Using performance management software, feedback can be given by peers and managers at any time.